junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 A loud laughter and yelling of agreement burst from the crowd.

 Dean glares behind his shoulder, furious with embarrassment. *How can they talk about angels like this?
-How can they talk as if him and this Angel of the Lord as if they are... something intimate?*
+How can they talk as if he and this Angel of the Lord are... something intimate?
+Something physical and primal?*

 He shakes his head in disbelief. *How can they even think about staining them that way?
 Didn't they see how beautiful and bright the angels are?
 Or is that just in his eyes?*